Bitterroot Outfitters

 Is there a meat processor?

-There is on in Hamilton MT
+There is one in Hamilton MT

 , or if driving, you may load it up and take it home with you.